📘 MERCED COUNTY CEDS 2025–2030

 6. EVALUATION METRICS

-Local hiring % increases
+Local hiring percentage increases

-Housing affordability index
+Housing affordability index (local AMI)

-Small business retention rate
+Small business retention rates

 R&D dollars secured

-Eastside flood resilience upgrades
+Eastside resilience improvement metrics

 Workforce certification completions